Terminology of the Low Countries: Low Countries

-Names from local polities
+Names derived from local polities

-Flanders (pars pro toto)
+Flanders

-Flemish (Vlaams) is derived from the name of the County of Flanders (Graafschap Vlaanderen), in the early Middle Ages the most influential county in the Low Countries, and the residence of the Burgundian dukes.
+Flemish (Vlaams) is derived from the name of the County of Flanders (Graafschap Vlaanderen), in the early Middle Ages the most influential county in the Low Countries, and the economic powerhouse of Northern Europe.
+It became in the 14th century the residence of the Burgundian dukes, establishing further its cultural dominance.
 Due to its cultural importance, "Flemish" became in certain languages a pars pro toto for the Low Countries and the Dutch language.
 This was certainly the case in France, since the Flemish are the first Dutch speaking people for them to encounter.
 In French-Dutch dictionaries of the 16th century, "Dutch" is almost always translated as Flameng.

+Fleming is also the name used for immigrants from the Low Countries, most of them from Flanders, who came to Scotland over a 600 year period, between the eleventh and seventeenth centuries.
+The name is still a common Scottish surnames and Clan Fleming is also an officially recognized clan by the Lord Lyon King of Arms.

+The Flemish came to Scotland in several waves.
+The earliest Flemish settlers in Britain came with William the Conqueror in 1066 with the Norman Conquest.
+The Flemish were closely allied with the Normans, because William’s wife was the daughter of a Count of Flanders.

-A calque of Vlaams as a reference to the language of the Low Countries was also in use in Spain.
+A calque of Vlaams as a reference to the language and the region of the Low Countries was also in use in Spain.
 In the 16th century, when Spain inherited the Habsburg Netherlands, the whole area of the Low Countries was indicated as Flandes, and the inhabitants of Flandes were called Flamencos.
 For example, the Eighty Years' War between the rebellious Dutch Republic and the Spanish Empire was called Las guerras de Flandes and the Spanish army that was based in the Low Countries was named the Army of Flanders (Ejército de Flandes).